 Empowerment is an important and healthy component in relationships.
 It allows both parties to take responsibility for their own emotional reactions.
 If you allow your partner to dictate if you are happy or not, then you have diminished your own ability to feel and have turned over the control to your partner.
 This can be asking someone to love a “fake” version of you, especially if you avoid talking about your negative emotions or pretend that you’re “fine”.
 Later when you feel the need to speak up, it may not be received because your partner thought things were fine.

 If you find that it is hard for you to take charge of your own life or you feel the need to silence yourself on a regular basis, do not hesitate to seek some guidance.
 There is so much value in looking inward to become the whole, happy and well person that you could be.
 Stop allowing others to have the power over your life.
-Our therapists April Evans and Kristen Montiel specialize is helping clients improve assertion and feel more empowered.
+Our therapists specialize in helping clients improve assertion and feel more empowered.
 Schedule an appointment today and start taking back your own life!